top of page

 4. Mummy on the Move: As mentioned earlier, Ramses IV's body wasn't left undisturbed.
 It was later moved to a royal cache, possibly during the 21st Dynasty, for better protection from tomb robbers.

-5. A Royal Game of Reuse: Some building blocks used in Ramses IV's temple at Asasif were actually recycled from earlier structures.
+5. A Royal Game of Reuse: Some building blocks used in Ramses IV's temple at Asasif were recycled from earlier structures.
 This practice highlights the Egyptians' resourcefulness and respect for their past.

 Ancient Egyptian wall painting depicts rows of figures in various poses with hieroglyphs above them, illustrating a scene from mythology or daily life.